Brittany Kolmel: University of Connecticut

-Club
+Club career

 Hudson Valley Quickstrike Lady Blues

 Taylor began her professional career with the Hudson Valley Quickstrike Lady Blues.
 She was named the USL W-League Defender of the Year and had her number retired by the club.
 Taylor's older sister, Meghan, a former Binghamton University player, and younger sister, Janelle, a St. Bonaventure University player, also played for Quickstrike FC.

 Sky Blue FC

 Taylor was selected during the first round (sixth overall) of the 2010 WPS Draft by Sky Blue FC.
 She was named a WPS All-Star in her first season for Sky Blue FC.

 New York Fury

 After the WPS suspended operations in 2012, Taylor joined the New York Fury in the WPSL Elite.

 Western New York Flash

 In 2013, Taylor signed with the Western New York Flash for the inaugural season of the National Women's Soccer League.
 In 2013, she was named to the NWSL Best XI.
 In the three years she played with the Western New York Flash she missed only three games.
 During her time with the Flash she recorded five goals and five assists.